 The twelve zodiac signs, used in western astrology charts, are largely rooted in names and stories that come from Greek, Roman, and even Babylonian and Egyptian mythology and symbols.

-The western zodiac signs are symbols based on the zodiac constellations, yet they are not the same thing.
+The western zodiac signs are symbols based on the zodiac constellations, yet they aren’t the same thing.
 The zodiac was documented by ancient astronomers, many of whom were also astrologers at the time.
 Astronomy has since moved well beyond the twelve signs used in astrology.

-It is important to understand this: astrological signs aren’t astronomy’s constellations.
-The constellations are numerous, vast, and literal.
-The astrological zodiac signs are symbolic, limited to twelve, and are related to our point of view from Earth.
-Astrology’s signs aren’t real in the astronomical sense.
-They are symbols created by math and the Sun’s relationship to the Earth throughout a year’s time — something called the ecliptic.
-The astrological zodiac is an area in the sky that is seen from our, on the ground, point of view.
-Astrology is personal and symbolic.
-Yet, that doesn’t limit the depth and relevance of this esoteric tool.
+Please note: astrological signs aren’t astronomy’s constellations.
+Astronomy charted constellations are numerous, vast, and literal.
+The astrological zodiac signs are symbolic, limited to twelve (sometimes a hidden 13th), and are related to our point of view from Earth.
+Astrology’s signs aren’t real in the astronomical sense — they are symbols.
+The 12 zodiac we work with are found along the Sun’s passageway across the Earth throughout a year’s time, which is called the ecliptic.
+Astrology is personal, in that it relates directly to our little neighborhood in this solar system, from our point of view (with the exception of Heliocentric calculations, which is from a solar point of view).
+The narrower focus of astrology, in this case, doesn’t at all limit the depth, potential helpfulness, and relevance of this esoteric tool.

 The Astrological Birth Chart

-The birth (natal) chart is the foundation for most every kind of personal report in astrology.
+The birth (natal) chart is the foundation for most every kind of personal report in astrology — from current transits, geographical relocation, relationships, events, and birthdays.
 The astrological birth chart is an imprint of us, our total life here, from the vantage point of our geographical placement (latitude and longitude) and time of birth entry on this planet, and again, in relationship to some of the main heavenly bodies in our little solar system neighborhood.

-The birth chart contains personal potentials in the many areas of life — from the deep and shallow, daily and routine, to the mystical and esoteric.
-The planets, stars, and other heavenly bodies used in astrology are utilized as symbols that enrich our point of view, and help us to gain new perspective about ourselves and our possible life trajectories.
+The birth chart contains personal potentials in the many areas of our lives — from the deep to shallow, personal to public, daily and routine, to the mystical and esoteric.
+It covers self, relationships, home, work, and so much more.
+The planets, stars, and other heavenly bodies used in astrology are utilized as symbols in ways that have the ability to enrich and awaken our point of view.
+In this way, this tool has the great potential to help us to gain new perspective about ourselves in detail, and our greatest potentials related to possible life trajectories.

-In addition to the 12 zodiac signs, western astrology uses:
+In addition to the 12 zodiac signs, mythology and archetypes, western astrology uses:

 Symbols: elements (earth, air, fire, water), modes of dealing with change and collaboration (fixed, mutable, cardinal), and yin or yang energy

-Aspects, which are dynamics of energy, based on degrees of relationship between heavenly bodies and our time and place of birth
+Aspects, orbs, and degrees: which are dynamics of energy and calculations, based on degrees of relationship between heavenly bodies and our time and place of birth

-Ancient to modern methods/calculations based on the heavenly bodies’ relation to when and where an individual (or other event) is born on Earth, down to minutes, latitude and longitude
+Ancient to modern methods/calculations based on the heavenly body’s relation to when and where an individual (or other event) is born on Earth, down to minutes, latitude and longitude

 The chart is a mandala (circle) that is divided into 12 sections, called houses, which represent different areas of life, from the personal and private to the public and transpersonal